5 Signs You're Sitting on Export Gold

 Tariff shifts have made some countries — like Vietnam — far more attractive for U.S. exports, while others, like Brazil, have become more costly.

+Before you expand, be crystal clear on the current trade terms.
 A favorable regulatory environment can be the difference between profit and pain.

 From Insight to Action